emmanuelnk/github-actions-workflow-ts/README.md

 ## Generating Workflow YAML
 ### Using the CLI
-- When you have written your `*.wac.ts` file, you use the `github-actions-workflows-ts` CLI to generate the yaml files.
+- When you have written your `*.wac.ts` file, you use the `github-actions-workflow-ts` CLI to generate the yaml files.
 - **DON'T FORGET** to **export** the Workflows you want to generate in the `.wac.ts` i.e.
   ```ts
     // generates example-filename.yml